KoumandrakisDim/IotPlant/README.md

 Features
 Real-Time Data Display: View live soil moisture data from sensors in real-time through an intuitive web interface.

-Smart Irrigation: Implement an AI-driven smart irrigation system that adapts watering schedules based on soil moisture levels, weather forecasts, and plant types.

-Predictive Analytics: Leverage machine learning algorithms to predict when the plant's moisture level will fall below a specified threshold, helping users take proactive measures.

-Weather Integration: Retrieve real-time weather data to enhance the accuracy of AI predictions and optimize watering decisions.

 User-Friendly Interface: Access the application through a user-friendly web interface for easy monitoring and control.

 Technologies Used